HypoMarkup/PeerPapers/README.md

+# ⚠️ This repo is still in development.
+There may be (definitely are) bugs in the app.

 # PeerPapers

 A real-time collaborative exam and peer-marking platform built with a Python WebSocket backend, React TypeScript frontend, and binary Protocol Buffers.